arhaanb/sahay-mobile/readme.md

 ## How we built it

 Prototype was built on Figma, along with branding.
 The app was built using VueJS and Ionic.
 We used a NodeJS API to interact with it.
 The promotional website was built using Vue 3.
-Blockchain functionality was implemented using Google Cloud Platform and Python.
+Backend functionality was implemented using Google Cloud Platform and Python.
 The Web App was built with express and rendered using the pug templating engine.

+We deployed redisJson as a fast access datastore for storing requested materials, supplies and equipment as part f our request, and for real time invetory management and tracking.
+The redisJson database was deployed as part of the redis enterpise cloud deployment.
+The redisJson datastore stores quantities, types and units of various medical essentials such as blood, plasma, medicines, essential equipment and gear.
+The realtime data is indexed using a composite key made up of a hospital location markerid, a timestamp and a type indicator.
+Redis allows inventory of these critical supplies to be tracked real time, therefore allowing less chances of mismatches or supply underruns occurring during emergencies.

 ## Challenges we ran into